WASdev/gitbook.voice.gateway.for.watson/twilio.md

-# Setting up a SIP trunk for self-service agents
+# Setting up a Twilio SIP trunk for self-service agents

 For self-service agents, SIP trunks provide one option for forwarding communications from the customer to IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson&trade;.
 The other option is to set up a session border controller (SBC). **???
 When do you use each of these?
 What can we link to for more info?**